zipscene/fanny/README.md

 ## Getting FANN

-This module is currently built on FANN 1.0.0.
+This module is currently built on FANN git as of Jan.
+2017.
 However, the original author no longer seems to be maintaining the library, and several bugs in the current official version break some features of FANNy.
 A maintained version with the appropriate bugfixes is available [here](https://github.com/crispy1989/fann).